emoncms/openbem/docs/guide.md

 The Fabric section is used to enter the dimensions, u-values and other thermal properties of all external and internal walls, floors, the roof and windows of your building.

+### Walls

 Enter each wall in order following the floor plan labelling.
 In our example the first wall section E1 has a length of 3.85m, a height given by the room height of 2.5m and is an uninsulated cavity wall with a U-value of 1.3 W/K.m2 and K-value of 140 kJ/K.m2.
 E2 has a length of 1.0m, a height of 2.5m and is a continuation of the uninsulated cavity wall with a U-value of 1.3 W/K.m2 and K-value of 140 kJ/K.m2:

+U-values and K-values for several types of common construction can be found in the [Element Library](ElementLibrary.md).

 ![Wall list](files/walllist.png)

+### Floor and Roof

+In the example the ground floor area is 48m2 and is an uninsulated solid floor with a U-value of 0.7 W/K.m2 and a K-value of 75 kJ/K.m2 from the Element Library.

+The Roof is also 48m2 measured as the area of the loft, an uninsulated loft has a u-value of 2.0 W/K.m2 and a K-value likely to be around 18 kJ/K.m2 similar to a timber frame wall.

+The area's can be used directly in the element list rather than entering a length and height, enter the floor and roof in the same element list as the walls.

+### Windows